Tanwar-Aastha/retail_sales_analysis/README.md

 ## Objectives

 1. **Data Cleaning**: Identify and remove any records with missing or null values.
-2. **Exploratory Data Analysis (EDA)**: Perform basic exploratory data analysis to understand the dataset.
+2. **Exploratory Data Analysis (EDA)**: Perform basic exploratory data analysis to understand the dataset along with the key trends and patterns in the data.
-3. **Business Analysis**: Use SQL to answer specific business questions and derive insights from the sales data.
+3. **Business Analysis**: Use SQL to answer specific business questions related to sales trends, customer demographics, and product categories.

+## Executive Summary

+The analysis revealed key insights into sales performance and customer behavior:

+- Peak Sales Periods: Certain months emerged as peak periods for sales.
+- Customer Behavior: High-value customers and top-selling categories were identified.
+- Category Insights: Categories like Clothing and Beauty were consistently popular.
+- High-Value Transactions: A significant number of transactions had high total sales, indicating opportunities for upselling or premium product marketing.
+These findings provide actionable insights for optimizing inventory management, marketing strategies, and customer engagement.

-## Project Structure
+## Detailed Results

 ### 1. Data Exploration and Cleaning